Stan Albeck: Coaching career

 Albeck began his coaching at Adrian College in Adrian, Michigan.
 His next head coaching job was at Northern Michigan University.
 Albeck was head coach at the University of Denver from 1968 to 1970.
 He was the head coach of the Denver Rockets during most of the 1970–1971 season.
 The Rockets had begun the season under head coach Joe Belmont, but Belmont was fired after the team lost 10 of its first 13 games.
 Albeck replaced Belmont as the Rockets' head coach.
 The Rockets went 27–44 under Albeck to finish the season with a record of 30 wins and 54 losses.
-They tied the Texas Chaparrals for fourth place in the Western Division (28 games behind the Indiana Pacers) and on April 1, 1971 lost a one-game playoff to the Chaparrals, 115–109, to determine who would advance into the ABA Western Division semifinals.
+They tied the Texas Chaparrals for fourth place in the Western Division (28 games behind the Indiana Pacers) and on April 1, 1971, lost a one-game playoff to the Chaparrals, 115–109, to determine who would advance into the ABA Western Division semifinals.
 During the season Denver's average home attendance dropped to 4,139 fans per game from 6,281 the year before.
 One week after the playoff loss, on April 8, 1971, Albeck was replaced by Alex Hannum as Denver's head coach.
 Hannum resigned as coach of the San Diego Rockets to become the Rockets' head coach, general manager and president.
 Albeck then became player personnel director for the Rockets.
 During the 1972–1973 season Albeck was an assistant coach for the San Diego Conquistadors under head coach K.C.
 Jones.
 Albeck also served as director of player personnel for the Conquistadors.
 During most of the 1973–74 season, he served under 'Qs' head coach Wilt Chamberlain.
 Chamberlain missed a few games, during which Albeck filled in as the Conquistadors' head coach, winning all of them.

-Albeck was an assistant coach for the Kentucky Colonels during the 1974–1975 season in which the team won the 1975 ABA Championship.
+Albeck was an assistant coach for the Kentucky Colonels during the 1974–75 season in which the team won the 1975 ABA Championship.
 He returned as an assistant coach with the Colonels during their final season in 1975–1976.
 Albeck served as assistant coach of the Los Angeles Lakers from 1976 until 1979.
-He went on to become head coach of the Cleveland Cavaliers from 1979 to 1980.
-He was the San Antonio Spurs' head coach for three seasons from 1980 to 1983.
-During his tenure, he won NBA Coach of the Month in March 1983.
-After the Spurs job, Albeck was the head coach of the New Jersey Nets from 1983 until 1985.